 - Eligibility: This competition is intended for students who are admitted with full status at the University of Illinois in either the MS in Statistics or the MS in Statistics with concentration in analytics.
 Priority is given to domestic U.S.-citizens, especially students of African-American, Mexican-American, Puerto Rican, native American, native Hawaiian, and Pacific-Islander descent.

 - Selection Criteria: Awardees are selected based on the strength of their application for the chosen MS in Statistics program.
-This is determined by their academic performance in the most relevant mathematics and statistics courses, overall grade-point average, GRE scores, and the letters of recommendation included in the MS application.
+This is determined by their academic performance in the most relevant mathematics and statistics courses, overall grade-point average, and the letters of recommendation included in the MS application.
 Scholarships may be offered before the application deadline based on ongoing application reviews.

 - Terms: A limited number of awards covering the student's full tuition fee each semester the award is held, whether the student is out of state or an Illinois resident, will be available to outstanding students from underrepresented populations.
 A number of partial tuition scholarships are also available for domestic applicants in general.
 It will be continued until graduation or a maximum of 4 semesters, provided the awardee maintains a grade point average of at least 3.00 in courses counting for their students MS program, and remains in full standing making adequate academic progress in every respect.